chintal/msp430-usbapi/src/README.md

   - `hal.h` includes eliminated.
-The content of that layer is left to the application, which must ensure that the functions performed by that layer (IO port configuration and Clock systtem initialization) are done by the application code.
+The content of that layer is left to the application, which must ensure that the functions performed by that layer (IO port configuration and Clock system initialization) are done by the application code.

-  - There is a strange `__no_init` preprocessor #define in usb.h and usb.c.
-This has been replaced with `__no_init_usb` in order to avoid the compiler warnings it produces.
-Whether or not this is a valid change is not definitively known.

   - The USB_API code seems to be arranged under the assumption that all code is compiled in one go.
 Many function calls would result by having multiple libraries linked together after compilation.
 In